Condla/web-shop-o11y-demo/README.md

 ## How To get started

-* Step 1: Configure your docker to use the Loki docker plugin for logging and point it to your loki instance.
+* Step 1: Configure your docker installation to use the Loki docker plugin for logging and point it to your loki instance.
+  * Install loki docker driver: ```docker plugin install grafana/loki-docker-driver:latest --alias loki --grant-all-permissions```
+  * Restart docker, e.g. on Linux: ```sudo systemctl restart docker```
+  * Check if plugin is enabled: ```docker plugin ls```

 * Step 2: Run docker compose.
 Run it a second time if for some reason the services are faster up than the database
 ```